 The Roman Temple of Augustus

-Tucked away inside a medieval building in the Gothic quarter of Barcelona, these 9m high Corinthian-style columns are nearly as old as the city itself.
+Tucked away inside a medieval building in Barcelona’s Gothic Quarter, there stand four, nine metre high Corinthian columns that are nearly as old as the city itself.

 The remains of a Roman Temple in Barcelona's Gothic Quarter